singer-io/tap-autopilot/README.md

 5. [Optional] Add additional optional config parameters

-    You can include two other key-value pairs in your `config.json` to further customize the behavior of this Tap.
+    You can include a `user_agent` key in your `config.json` to further customize the behavior of this Tap.
-    - `start_date` will alter the Contacts stream to only sync contacts that have an `updated_at` value greater than the `start_date` supplied in the config file.
-If not included, the Contacts stream will sync all contacts.
-All of the other streams will fully sync on every run regardless of the `start_date`.
-Start dates should conform to the [RFC3339 specification](https://www.ietf.org/rfc/rfc3339.txt).
     - `user_agent` should be set to something that includes a contact email address should the API provider need to contact you for any reason.

-    If you were to use both of these, your complete config.json should look something like this.
+    If you were to use the `user_agent`, your complete config.json should look something like this.

     ```json
     {